 There is a wonderful flow from one track to the next and a feeling of inclusion for the audience who will listen.
 This CD should be around for a long while as it has something for everyonedisc jockeys for radio play and individual listeners.
 Don't be afraid to be stung by this bee!!

-Speak No Evil; Love For Sale; Daahoud; Tell Me A Bedtime Story; Someone To Love; West Side Story Medley; Dance Cadaverous; Morning; Speak Low; Bird Seed; Checked Bags; Kush.
+Speak No Evil; Love for Sale; Daahoud; Tell Me a Bedtime Story; Someone to Love; West Side Story medley; Dance Cadaverous; Morning; Speak Low; Bird Seed; Checked Bags; Kush.

 Mike Longo: piano; Bob Cranshaw: bass; Lewis Nash: drums.

 All About Jazz & Jazz Near You were built to promote jazz music: both recorded albums and live events.
 We rely primarily on venues, festivals and musicians to promote their events through our platform.
 With club closures, limited reopenings and an uncertain future, we've pivoted our platform to collect, promote and broadcast livestream concerts to support our jazz musician friends.
 This is a significant but neccesary step that will help musicians and venues now, and in the future.
 You can help offset the cost of this essential undertaking by making a donation today.
 In return, we'll deliver an ad-free experience (which includes hiding the sticky footer ad).
 Thank you!

 Get more of a good thing